dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0901.md

 McGeoch, Catherine.
 (2014).
 Adiabatic Quantum Computation and Quantum Annealing.
 Synthesis Series on Quantum Computing.
 Morgan & Claypool.

 Wolfram, Stephen.
 (2002).
 A New Kind of Science.
 Wolfram Media.

-1 Denning and Lewis (2017).

-2 McGeoch (2014).

-3 See Walter Tichy's interview with Catherine McGeoch, Ubiquity July 2017, for a worked example of an Ising equation and its encoding into a form for the D-wave machine to solve, https://ubiquity.acm.org/article.cfm?id=3084688.

-4 Adleman (1994).

-5 Kurzweil (2006).

-6 Wolfram (2002).

-7 In April 2016, Scientific American magazine reported on a symposium of physicists and philosophers discussing the whole-world-is-computer hypothesis, giving the impression that they take more delight in entertaining themselves with the hypothesis than in the hypothesis itself.
-See https://www.scientificamerican.com/article/are-we-living-in-a-computer-simulation/.